If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 Admire Grizzly Giant Up-Close

-The Grizzly Giant sequoia tree is most famous tree in the park.
+The Grizzly Giant sequoia tree is the most famous tree within the park.
 It’s also one of the most photographed trees in the park.

-Grizzly Giant is also the oldest tree in the park at an estimated age of 2,700 years old.
+The Grizzly Giant is also the oldest tree in the park.
+Its estimated age is 2,700 years old!

 There is a fence around the base of the Grizzly Giant but you can still get close enough for a great picture.